Supporting the most vulnerable women in Hong Kong

 The widespread use of social media has led to a rise of image-based sexual violence (IBSV) – including harmful practices such as revenge porn, non-consensual sharing of intimate photographs, sexualized photoshopping, blackmailing and threats.

 Our partner HER Fund supports the most vulnerable women and girls in Hong Kong by providing capacity-building, leadership training and grants to grassroots organizations.
-By focusing on marginalized groups, including LGBTQIA+, and young and disadvantaged women and girls, HER Fund seeks to address their specific needs, to give women resources to combat violence, and a voice to tell their own story.
+By focusing on marginalized groups, including LBTQI+, and young and disadvantaged women and girls, HER Fund seeks to address their specific needs, to give women resources to combat violence, and a voice to tell their own story.

 Like in many parts of the world, lockdown measures during Covid-19 in Hong Kong resulted in a surge of violence against women.
 HER Fund responded by helping ensure its grassroots partners’ continuity of services, reinforcing their outreach programs and training activities online.